diffplug/spotless-changelog/README.md

 If you have a big long legacy changelog that's not in the [keepachangelog](https://keepachangelog.com/) format, good job!
 Changelogs are good!

 You don't have to convert the whole thing.
-Just stick `<!-- do not parse below here -->` on its own line into your changelog, and it will stop parsing as soon as this line is encountered.
+Just stick `<!-- END CHANGELOG -->` on its own line into your changelog, and it will stop parsing as soon as this line is encountered.
 The goal isn't perfection, just better.

 ## Compute the next version